Updated: Nov 9

 HIIT training comes with a bunch of bonuses and positive attributes however it is not a walk in the park.
 With other workout methods, you do the exercise for however many sets and then you take an extended break from 30 seconds – 3 minutes (depending on the workout).
 HIIT has minimal rest and longer durations of exercise time.
 This means you have to push yourself through the workout and give it your all and use your rest time to get ready for the next exercise.
 This uses effective strength training techniques, to get quicker results.

-Workout to completions are also timed workouts but instead of using a countdown timer, you use a stop watch to time yourself.
-You use this with workouts that have a specified amount of reps for each exercises that happen consecutively.
-Your goal is to do the exercises and their desired reps in concession, until you have finished all the rounds.
+Workout to completions are also timed workouts but instead of using a countdown timer, you use a stopwatch to time yourself.
+You use this with workouts that have a specified amount of reps for each exercise that happens consecutively.
+Your goal is to do the exercises and their desired reps in concession until you have finished all the rounds.
 When you finish the rounds you stop the timer and record how long it took you to do the complete workout.

 I love HIIT workouts, especially, when I am in a crunch for time.
 It's the easiest way to get in some strength and cardio without spending so much time in the gym.